 Loans for non-commercial transactions are those financial assets that, not being equity or derivative instruments, do not have a commercial origin, have fixed or determinable payments and are not traded in an active market.
-This category does not include those financial assets for which it is not possible to recover the initial investment, for any reason other than credit impairment.
+This category does not include those financial assets for which the Mutual Society cannot recover the initial investment, for any reason other than credit impairment.

 After initial recognition at their fair value, the financial assets included in this category are valued at their depreciated cost.
-Interest accrued are accounted for in the consolidated profit and loss account, by applying the effective interest rate method.
+Interest accrued are accounted for in the profit and loss account, by applying the effective interest rate method.